-The supply chain that takes U.S. cattle from field to fork is complex and dispersed across long distances.
-Seedstock producers, cow-calf operators, and backgrounders are found throughout the country, but cattle feeders tend to be concentrated down the center from the Dakotas to Texas.
-The vast majority of cattle produced in the United States make the journey by truck to that major feeding region.
-They may be coming from as near as Nebraska or as far away as Virginia, Florida, and Oregon.
+U.S. cattle are part of a diverse and complex supply chain that includes seedstock producers, cow-calf operators, and backgrounders all across the country and cattle feeders that tend to be concentrated in the Great Plains and the Midwest, from the Dakotas to Texas.
+Cattle are primarily transported by truck and may travel great distances to the center of the country from cattle operations as far away as Virginia, Florida, and Oregon.
 Transporting live cattle from Point A to Point B in a manner that is humane, safe, and efficient is a top priority for our producers and the livestock haulers who transport live animals each day.

 On July 6, 2012, President Obama signed the Commercial Motor Vehicle Safety Enhancement Act into law, which required the Department of Transportation (DOT) to create and enforce an electronic logging device (ELD) rule.
-DOT published a final rule regarding the electronic log books that became effective February 16, 2016, stating that all motor carriers and drivers who are currently required to keep records of duty status (RODS) on paper must install and use an ELD no later than December 18, 2017.
-Since 2018, through the yearly congressional appropriations process, NCBA has been able to work through Members of Congress to secure exemption from the ELDs for livestock haulers.
+DOT published a final rule regarding the electronic logbooks that became effective February 16, 2016, stating that all motor carriers and drivers who are currently required to keep records of duty status (RODS) on paper must install and use an ELD no later than December 18, 2017.
+Since 2018, through the yearly congressional appropriations process, NCBA has worked with Congress to secure an exemption from the ELDs for livestock haulers.

-The ELD enforcement date and existing hours-of-service (HOS) regulations pose significant consequences for the livestock industry.
+In addition to ELD regulations, existing hours-of-service (HOS) regulations pose significant consequences for the livestock industry.
 Current federal law limits on-duty time to 14 hours, with a maximum drive time of 11 consecutive hours.
 The driver must then rest for 10 consecutive hours before returning to duty.
 Unfortunately, this is simply not enough drive time to accommodate the realities of hauling live animals across the country.
-Research also demonstrates that repeated loading and unloading of animals creates stress, harming the livestock as well as potentially endangering the hauler.
+Research also demonstrates that repeated loading and unloading of animals creates stress, potentially endangering livestock and the livestock hauler.

 What is NCBA working on?